-- Equity and listed corporate bond issuers on a long basis: issuers invested in this category are scored on ESG criteria using the Management Company's proprietary methodology and, where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, an ESG score from a single external data provider.
+- Equities and listed corporate bond issuers on a long basis: issuers invested in this category are scored on ESG criteria using the Management Company's proprietary methodology and, where the proprietary ESG scoring is not available, an ESG score from a single external data provider.
 The ESG score of these instruments have a binding effect.
-The exclusion policy does apply to these instruments (see Step 2 above and next question). - Private corporate bond and Sovereign issuers on a long basis: for private corporate bond issuers, sovereign, quasi-sovereigns and supra-national issuers, the Management Company uses a single external data provider identical to that for the equities and scores the companies on ESG criteria from 0 (worst score) to 100 (best score).
+The exclusion policy does apply to these instruments (see Step 2 above and next question). - Private corporate bond and Sovereign bonds on a long basis: for private corporate bond issuers, sovereign, quasi-sovereigns and supra-national issuers, the Management Company uses a single external data provider identical to that for the equities and scores the companies on ESG criteria from 0 (worst score) to 100 (best score).
 The scoring methodology includes penalties for controversies, if any.
 Countries on the GAFI "black list" are excluded.
 The case of listed corporate bond issuers is covered above in the Equity section.
-The ESG score of these instruments have a binding effect (see next question). - Corporate single name FDIs on a short basis: companies in the short invested pocket are analysed and scored on ESG criteria using either an ESG score established internally by the Management Company and, where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, an ESG score from a single external data provider.
+The ESG score of these instruments have a binding effect (see next question). - Corporate single name FDIs on a short basis: companies in the short invested pocket are analysed and scored on ESG criteria using either an ESG score established internally by the Management Company and, where not available, an ESG score from a single external data provider.
 The ESG score has a binding effect.
-Companies excluded as per step 2 "strict exclusion" (see above) are also excluded in this pocket. - Sovereign single name FDIs on a short basis: Countries on the GAFI "black list" are excluded.
+Companies excluded as per step 2 "strict exclusion" (see above) are also excluded in this pocket.

+Sovereign single name FDIs on a short basis: countries on the GAFI "black list" are excluded.